'A lady who loves gowns but talks like a trucker': Meet Winnipeg drag queen Prairie Sky

 Watch the latest episode of Canada's a Drag, where our country's drag performers sashay into the spotlight

-Prairie Sky is the latest subject of Canada's a Drag, a weekly docu-series from CBC Arts that showcases drag artists from across the true North strong and fabulous.
-You can read more about the series and its genesis (and watch all the released episodes) here.
+Prairie Sky is just one of the many fabulous subjects featured in Canada's a Drag, a docu-series from CBC Arts that showcases drag artists from across the true North strong and fierce.
+You can watch all 21 episodes here.

 Who is Prairie Sky?
 Ask Levi Foy, the Winnipeg drag performer who created her, and he'll give you a pretty straight up answer: "Prairie Sky is this semi-polished, meaning semi-pretty, lady who loves gowns but talks like a trucker.
 That's pretty much it.
 She's kinda gross.
 She's fun.
 You want to party with her...She's basically a well-rounded gal with a foul mouth."